Skip to content

 • s3://bucketname: JuiceFS with bucket type dependent on available cloud object storage service.
 Replace s3 with gs in GCP.
 Replace s3 with oss in AliCloud.

 --storage id | name:/container_mnt_pt/path/to/dir Registered storage service included with job.
-Specify storage service by name or ID.
+Specify storage service by id or name.
 Specify path to where storage service is mounted on container.

 --tag tag_name Tag to select image version for job.
 Default is "latest" or only tag.